NelsonXunic/NelsonXunic/README.md

 ---

 ### :man_technologist: About Me :
-I’m a student at Berea College majoring in Mathematics and Computer Science.
+I’m a undergradute student at Berea College majoring in Mathematics and Computer Science.
-  - 🌱 Currently learning Topology and Theory of Computation.
+  - 🌱 My favorite course of this semester is Abstract Algebra II.
   - 👯 Looking to collaborate on research that brings Mathematics and Computer Science together.
   - ✔️Precious research experience:
      - <a href="https://drive.google.com/file/d/1v2dM3KGYqBhr_kHsN1byKJtQMc3dK89y/view?usp=sharing"> Summer 2023  </a>
      - <a href="https://drive.google.com/file/d/1XuqHMD_Ayw93FgpNxzTJFT9rqDHtNlV3/view?usp=sharing"> Summer 2022  </a>
-  - 📫 How to reach me: nelsonxunic8@gmail.com
+  - 📫 How to reach me:
+  - xuniccuan@berea.edu
+  - nelsonxunic8@gmail.com

   <!-- - 🤔 I’m looking for help with ... ->
   <!-- - 💬 Ask me about ... -->
   <!-- - ⚡ Fun fact: ... -->